merkle-open/generator-nitro/.github/contributing.md

 In order for us to help you please check that you've completed the following steps:

-* Make sure you're on the latest version `npm install -g generator-nitro`
+* Make sure you're on the latest version
 * Use the search feature to ensure that the issue hasn't been reported before
 * Include as much information about the issue as possible, including any output you've received, what OS and version you're on, etc.